Hungryzzy/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I am a third-year Ph.D. student in Mathematics at [Stanford University](https://math.stanford.edu/), advised by Prof. [Jose H. Blanchet](https://web.stanford.edu/~jblanche/).
-I am broadly interested in probability theory and its applications.
+I am a 4th-year Ph.D. student in Mathematics at [Stanford University](https://math.stanford.edu/), advised by Prof. [Jose H. Blanchet](https://web.stanford.edu/~jblanche/).
+I have a broad interest in probability theory and its applications.
+My primary focus is on optimal transport theory, along with its applications in statistics and economics.
+I also study log-correlated fields, such as branching random walks, and their relevance to polymer physics.
+In the academic year 2025-2026, my research is generously supported by the [Jump Trading](https://www.jumptrading.com/) Graduate Fellowship.

 Before, I received my bachelor’s degree in Pure Mathematics from [University of Waterloo](https://uwaterloo.ca/), where I was fortunate to work with Profs.
 [Yu-Ru Liu](https://uwaterloo.ca/scholar/yrliu/), [Yi Shen](https://sites.google.com/site/yishenenglish/research), [Alexander Schied](https://uwaterloo.ca/scholar/aschied) and [Ruodu Wang](https://sas.uwaterloo.ca/~wang/).

 Outside of research, I enjoy playing tennis :tennis: and traveling :map:.
 My MBTI is [ISTP](https://www.16personalities.com/istp-personality).

 Email: zzy [at] stanford [dot] edu.